flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ## Audio

-Before we go into the details, let's define the two endpoints of the N64's audio sub-system:
+Before we go into the details, let's define the two endpoints of the N64's audio subsystem:

 - Our starting point is the cartridge ROM, it contains data that only the CPU can interpret.
 - The ending point is the **Digital-to-Analog converter** or 'DAC', which only understands *waveform data*.